batake321/DeepExplorer1/README.md

 2. Push function Button "Rol"
 If push "Pitch", "Yaw", "Roll" or "Home" buttons, reset to  (x,y,z) =(0,0,0) and ship calculate movement.

+####  CruiseHead

+Push.
+Auto turn head to cruise primary angle

+####  HomeHead

+Push.
+Auto turn head to HomePosition primary angle

+####  ThrustCalibration

+Push.
+Auto turn and check angle value for each thrust. and record it to memory chips.

+####  Turtle

+Push.

+####  Sense

+Push.

+####  AvoidanceSystem

+Push.
+For set mode, Use "SetAvoid" switchs on side panel.

+####  Transponder

+Push.
+For On /Off, Use bottom right button on main panel

+####  SettingTubs

+Upper switch of progress bar, change items.
+Lower switch of progress bar, change value of selected item.

+####  GeneratorPowerControl

+Turn Generator switch on side panel.

+####  EmagencyStop

+Turn switch to change notify distamce in meter.

+####  ReconstructionMachine

+####  NavigationLogger

+for turn on / off, push "LogOn" button.
+"LogOn" button is on backside wall of Navigation data logger front panel.

+####  MultiDIsplay

+1. Push button on passenger seat panel.
+It will appear.
+2. Left side of main cabin front wall.
+3. Left wall of WarkBenchRoom ( back side ) front wall.

+####  DoorOpenWarning

+2 buttons for each door is on side panel.

+####  GeneratorFullWorkingWarn

+If change Generator mode to full, sounds.

 ## Logic for Angle and location

 Starbase Eular Order is Pitch -> Roll -> yaw.